 "Success is defined many times in life as doing something very well and sometimes only one thing.
 That can be true in business as well, and we have chosen treatment for patients with cancer as a singular focus by which to measure success.
 In doing so we have the opportunity to do the right thing very well for the benefit of medicine, patients, physicians, payers and the healthcare system overall.
 Having seen both family members and friends die from cancer in recent years, I can think of no better way to spend my day than helping others who will be faced with similar circumstances in the future.”

-Steering the company through their initial public offering in 2005 and seeing the company make their first full year of profit in 2010; Brad Cole has served as Chief Operating Officer since 2009.
-Prior to his position as Chief Operating Officer, Brad was the Chief Financial Officer & Executive Vice President from 2004 until 2008.
+Brad Cole has been influential in steering Genomic Health Inc. through its initial public offering in 2005, delivering the company’s first full year of profit in 2010 and expanding the business oversees in an effort to reach cancer patients around the world.
+Brad has held the title of Chief Operating Officer at Genomic Health Inc. since 2009, prior to his current dual role as Chief Operating Officer and Chief Financial Officer.
+Brad was also the Chief Financial Officer and Executive Vice President of the company from 2004 until 2008.
 Before joining Genomic Health, Brad served in various positions at Guidant Corporation, a designer and developer of cardiovascular medical products.
 At Guidant, Brad served as Vice President, Finance and Business Development for the Endovascular Solutions Group from 2001 until 2004.
 Prior to that, he served as Vice President and General Manager of the Vascular Surgery Business Unit of Guidant.
 Brad was Vice President, Finance and Chief Financial Officer of Endovascular Technologies, Inc., a publicly traded medical device company acquired by Guidant Corporation in 1997.
 Previously, Brad was Vice President and Chief Financial Officer of Applied Biosystems, a publicly traded life sciences company.
 Brad holds a Bachelor of Science degree in Business from Biola University and an MBA from San Jose State University.

 Phil Febbo, M.D., Chief Medical Officer